AdityaParuleker/Image-Classification-Using-CNN-in-Tensorflow/README.md

 # 🎯 Learning Outcomes

-Through this project, I learned:
+Through this project, you can learn:

 - CNN fundamentals
 - TensorFlow/Keras workflow